aurelmegn/webhostingapp/Readme.md

  Todo:

--[ ] handle when there   is no application on the dashboard -[ ] when the user create an app, notifications for setiing up the entry point, ftp dir, and other essentials information should be created
+- [ ] handle when there   is no application on the dashboard
+- [ ] when the user create an app, notifications for setiing up the entry point, ftp dir, and other essentials information should be created
--[ ] add history log to the app actions
+- [ ] add history log to the app actions
--[ ] show the last executed action and the time it was executed on app display -[ ] figure out how to create the virtualenv of different version todo for dashboard:
+- [ ] show the last executed action and the time it was executed on app display
+- [ ] figure out how to create the virtualenv of different version
+- [ ] animation on click on execute command
+- [ ] remove the directory of the app when issueing a command (by the client) todo for dashboard:

 ## workflow of normal user